 Grocery credit cards work by earning either cash back, points or miles on your grocery store spending.

-Cash back can typically be redeemed as a statement credit on your credit card bill, or as a paper check or direct deposit, but terms will vary depending on your card.
+Cash back can typically be redeemed as a statement credit on your credit card bill, or as a check by mail or direct deposit, but terms will vary depending on your card.

-Points can typically be redeemed for things like gift cards, travel, or cash back.
-Miles are usually redeemed for air travel or other types of travel.
+Points can typically be redeemed for things like gift cards, travel or cash back.
+Miles are usually redeemed for travel.

-For most grocery rewards credit cards, all you need to do is use the card every time you shop and stay in good standing with your credit card issuer by keeping payments on time, and your rewards will start to grow.
+For most grocery rewards credit cards, all you need to do is use the card when you shop and stay in good standing with your credit card issuer by making payments on time, and your rewards will start to grow.

 How to choose a grocery credit card

-Choosing the right grocery credit card depends on how much flexibility you want, both in terms of earning and redeeming rewards.
+Choosing the right grocery credit card depends on how much flexibility you want, both in terms of earning and redeeming points, miles or cash back.

-For those looking for a more dedicated grocery credit card, the American Airlines AAdvantage MileUp Card might be a better choice.
+For those looking for a more dedicated grocery credit card that earns miles, the American Airlines AAdvantage® MileUp® Card might be a better choice.

-Which Citi® credit cards offer bonus cash back rewards at grocery stores?
+Which Citi credit cards offer additional rewards at grocery stores?

-- Citi Custom Cash Card: Earn 5% cash back on purchases in your top eligible spend category each billing cycle up to $500 spent.
-Grocery stores is one of 10 eligible categories.
+- Citi Custom Cash® Card: Earn 5% cash back on up to the first $500 spent on purchases in your top eligible spend category each billing cycle.
+Grocery stores is one of 10 eligible spend categories for 5% cash back.

-- American Airlines AAdvantage MileUp Card: Earn 2X American Airline miles at grocery stores
+- American Airlines AAdvantage® MileUp® Card: Earn 2X AAdvantage® miles at grocery stores, including grocery delivery services.

 How to apply for a grocery credit card

-You can easily learn more and apply for any Citi credit card, including grocery store cards, by clicking here.
+You can easily learn more and apply for Citi credit cards, including grocery store cards, by clicking here.